Kodrin/URP-PSX/README.md

 ### Support

 I developed this plugin out of passion/nostalgia for retro ps1-style horror games.
-But, if you found this plugin useful and want to show your support, consider sharing it, [supporting me on patreon](https://www.patreon.com/Codrin_Mihail) or [buying me a ko-fi](https://ko-fi.com/kodrin).
+But, if you found this plugin useful and want to show your support, consider sharing it,[buying me a ko-fi](https://ko-fi.com/kodrin).